julianschuler/keyboards/manuform/README.md

 # Manuform
 ## Overview
 The Manuform is the first keyboard I have built.
-It is a 50% keyboard based on the [ManuForm](https://geekhack.org/index.php?topic=46015.0) by Jeff Gran and is focussed on ergonomic typing with ortholinear (non-staggered) rows and minimal finger movement.
+It is a 50% keyboard based on the [ManuForm](https://geekhack.org/index.php?topic=46015.0) by Jeff Gran and is focussed on ergonomic typing with ortholinear (non-staggered) columns and minimal finger movement.
 The main differences between the original and this version are:
 * hidden screws by using embedded nuts
 * aluminum bottom plate for extra rigidity